Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 in `/home/automation/ansible` create a playbook called `logvol.yml`. in the playbook create a logical volume called `lv0` and make it of the size `1500MiB` on volume group `vgO` if there is not enough space in the volume group print a message "Not enough space for logical volume" and them make a 800MiB `lv0` instead. if the volume group still doesn't exist, create a message "Volume group doesn't exist" Create an `xfs` filesystem on all `lv0` logical volumes.
 Don't mount the logical volume.

-> this is probably the most stupid exam question i ever saw in my life, so actually they don't test you on the ability of creating partition and then volume group and then a logical volume, they actually created the partition and volume group already, and just want you to create a logical volume with given parameters and if you encounter any problem doing so it should print out a message saying size is not enough, Redhat want you to follow the question steps regardless of how stupid they may seem to be.
+> this is probably the most stupid exam question i ever saw in my life, so actually they don't test you on the ability of creating partition and then volume group and then a logical volume, they actually created the partition and volume group already, and just want you to create a logical volume with given parameters and if you encounter any problem doing so it should print out a message saying `size is not enough`, Redhat want you to follow the question steps regardless of how stupid they may seem to be.

-> my answer to the question is definitaly wrong because i'm a logical person and i like to create a partition and then volume group and then logical volume. but if you ever encounter such question justt do what the question says.
+> my answer to the question is definitaly wrong because i'm a logical person and i like to create a partition and then volume group and then logical volume. but if you ever encounter such question just do what the question says.

+> please check the second solution because i think it's what the exam is all about.

 > if you ever feel you can't find a way to create a `When: ` clause then you need to look inside ansible_facts